lookbook-hq/lookbook/README.md

 ### 👀 Navigation customisation

-Lookbook generates a nested navigation menu based on the file structure of your component preview directories.
+Lookbook generates a nested navigation menu based on the file structure of your component preview directory (or directories).
 This can be customised in a number of ways.

 #### Preview and example labels